ashpool37/images/README.md

 ## Licence

 The contents of this Git repository are released under the Unlicense, a Public Domain-equivalent licence.
 See LICENSE for details.
-The packages themselves contain a lot of software packages distributed by the Fedora project that are subject to their own respective licences.
+The images themselves contain a lot of software packages distributed by various Open Source projects that are subject to their own respective licences.